-At the very end of our trip to Beskids we visited the recently built stezka valaska.
+At the very end of our trip to Beskids, we visited the recently built Stezka Valaska.
 It’s an observation tower built in Pustevny.
-It gradually gets higher and higher every step you take until you reach the maximum height of 30 meters above ground.
+It gradually gets higher and higher every step you take until you reach the maximum height of 30 meters above the ground.
 It’s way more exciting than the regular observation towers with its 660 meters long walkway among trees.
 Not to mention top attractions that await those who are not afraid to try.
 Himalayan walkway, skywalk and trampolines are the most extreme ones.

 The Himalayan walkway is a 150-meter-long suspension bridge, which can be easily rocked.
-I am not afraid of height, but this made me sick in my stomach.
+I am not afraid of heights, but this made me sick in my stomach.

 Every meter you walk it gets colder and windier, only the toughest can stay at the highest platform more than 15 minutes.
 My youngest kid changed the color of her skin to purple blueish after just a few minutes, so we had to run down.